Open Now — 24/7 Plumbing

 The toilet handle is connected to the flush valve and flapper via an elongated rod-like mechanism.
 So, if the handle malfunctions, the flushing mechanism will not work correctly, and the water will eventually start leaking out of your toilet.

-You can easily tell if the handle is malfunctioning since it will cause problems when you flush.
+You can quickly tell if the handle is malfunctioning since it will cause problems when you flush.
 But if you want to double-check, you can remove the lid and check the handle from the inside.

 How To Stop A Running Toilet?